Tax-free threshold by countries (2026)

-This list may also help freelancers understand how and if they need to pay tax in their home country when using Abillio; however, it is for informational purposes only.
+This list may help freelancers understand how and if they need to pay tax in their home country when using Abillio; however, it is for informational purposes only.
 Freelancers should always consult their local tax authority or seek professional advice before taking action.

 Poland

-Revenue of up to PLN 120,000 – 12% tax rate;
+Above PLN 120,000 – 32% tax

-Revenue above PLN 120,000 – 32% tax rate.
+Up to PLN 120,000 – 12% tax

 UK